Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Evasion.md

 ### Evasion Perks

+Each Evasion perk grants: +25% skill XP when taking damage, and -2% reduction to incoming physical damage provided you are not wearing any heavy armor at all.

 ---

 **Agility**

 Light armor weight penalties are reduced.
 You take 25% less damage from falling.
 Wearing heavy armor negates all bonuses.
-Each Evasion perk grants: +25% skill XP when taking damage, and -2% reduction to incoming physical damage.

 Level Required : 0

 Perk Required : None

+_Actual Effects :_

+If not wearing any heavy armor
+1. You 25% take less damage from falling, plus 1% for each Evasion armor skill point

 ---